lando/vitepress-theme-default-plus/docs/config/config.md

   You can use `include` to either _add_ new contributors or _augment_ existing ones.
 If you want to add additional data to a contributor pulled from the `git log` you will need to specify an `email` for it to match against.

-  Finally, `mergeOnly` can be set if you only want to provide augmented data for a contributor that already exists in the `git log`.
+  Finally, `mergeOnly` can be set if you only want to provide augmented data for a contributor that already exists in the `git log`, if you want to be explicit about the `git log` contributor you want to augment you can use `mergeWith` and specify their `git.email`.

   You can also configure this on a page to page basis with [frontmatter](./frontmatter.md#contributors).